BP-H/superNova_2177/docs/routes.md

 |`explain_audit`|Create a textual explanation for an audit trace.|
 |`follow_user`|Follow or unfollow a user.
 Payload: `{"username": "<target>"}`|

-These routes are provided for research purposes only.
-STRICTLY A SOCIAL MEDIA PLATFORM.
+These routes are provided for research purposes only. `disclaimers.STRICTLY_SOCIAL_MEDIA`.
-They incorporate Intellectual Property & Artistic Inspiration protections and follow Legal & Ethical Safeguards for community use.
+They incorporate `disclaimers.INTELLECTUAL_PROPERTY_ARTISTIC_INSPIRATION` protections and follow `disclaimers.LEGAL_ETHICAL_SAFEGUARDS` for community use.

 ## proposals